 In addition a "success" rating requires a positive response when asked what they thought of the session at the end of the session.

 So far this year, we are maintaining that high level, though this year we will include success that goes beyond the first session, something that only shows up later for many people.
+Everyone who continues to have sessions, has continued to make progress.
+Everyone's recovery is different depending on how much they work at it and other things happening in their life.
+Most people get to a certain point and decide for themselves and say "that's good enough".

 The rate of success on the software programs is evaluated continually.
 Success is based on client feedback, the absence of complaints, the number of recommendations to clients from other clients and therapists and the number of returns during the warranty periods.
 Long-term speech recovery is nearly impossible to assess, because so many factors that are involved.
 We are proud to say that since beginning of publishing in 1999, returns due to dissatisfaction for any reason maintained a rate of less than 1% of programs sold.
 Interviews with our users have been very positive.
 Success is due in part to excellent customer and technical support.
 Check out our "Success" page for users comments and success stories.